 - Frothing Berserker - Priority = LOW: Frothing Berserker is a strong card that is used in almost all aggressive Warrior decks.

-- Town Crier - Priority = HIGH: Town Crier is a great early-game minion for all breeds of Warrior deck.
+- Town Crier - Priority = MEDIUM: Town Crier is a great early-game minion for all breeds of Warrior deck.
 As it is one of the few cards that specifically targets Rush minions, the effect cannot be replicated with any alternative.

-- Brawl - Priority = MEDIUM: Brawl is a crucial tool in many Warrior decks to try and regain control of a board that has grown out of control.
+- Brawl - Priority = HIGH: Brawl is a crucial tool in many Warrior decks to try and regain control of a board that has grown out of control.
 However, it is possible to build a competitive Warrior deck without Brawl, making it not a top priority.

 - Shield Slam - Priority = LOW: Shield Slam is a very high value removal spell that can often be used to remove large minions for 1 Mana.

 - Supercollider - Priority = LOW: Supercollider is a very high-value weapon in slower weapon decks.
-When set up correctly, it can take out 2 minions per attack and with 3 charges available it is a very potent card if you have enough Health and Armor to spare.
+When set up correctly, it can take out 2 minions per attack, and with 3 charges available, it is a very potent card if you have enough Health and Armor to spare.

-- Dr. Boom, Mad Genius - Priority = HIGH: Dr. Boom, Mad Genius is a great late-game value card that provides a range of useful Hero Powers throughout the game.
+- Dr. Boom, Mad Genius - Priority = TOP: Dr. Boom, Mad Genius is a great late-game value card that provides a range of useful Hero Powers throughout the game.
 It is used in most Warrior decks and, due to the uniqueness of its effect, it is not possible to replace it.

 2. Neutral Cards